AWS

 In this tutorial, we will show you how to load AWS's Cost and Usage Reports into Amazon Athena and enrich the Cost and Usage Reports data with infrastructure data synced by CloudQuery.
 This will enable you to query your data and execute different cost optimization and FinOps use cases to understand and manage the financials of your cloud infrastructure.

-In a previous guide, we talked about how to load infrastructure data into Amazon Athena.
-If you haven't done so already, follow the guide to setup CloudQuery to sync infrastructure data into S3 and query that data with Amazon Athena.
+In our loading infrastructure data into Athena guide, we walked through the whole process of data loading.
+If you haven't done so already, follow the guide to setup CloudQuery to sync infrastructure data from an AWS Source into an S3 destination and query that data with Amazon Athena.

 After completing the guide above, you should have the following completed: